Dos and Don’ts Before Tooth Extraction

 - Citrus fruits: Fruits like oranges, lemons, limes, and grapefruit are bad for you.
 Acidity can irritate wounds and make them feel worse.

-- Berries: Berries are indeed packed with nutrients, but their tiny seeds can get stuck in the surgical site, irritating.
+- Berries: Berries are indeed packed with nutrients, but their tiny seeds can get stuck in the surgical site, irritating it.
 Strawberries, raspberries, and blackberries all fit into this category.

 - Dried fruits: Dried fruits like raisins, dried apricots, and prunes are bad for you.
 You don’t want them getting stuck in your stitches or pulling on your stitches.